dreusebio/dreusebio.github.io/CV.md

 - **Goals for Reaching Optimal Wellness (GROWell)**

   It is a clinical trial focused on understanding the effect of a digital dietary intervention for pregnant and postpartum individuals with prenatal overweight or obesity.
+This project has both lipidomics and WGBS done and we want to use these two multi-omic approaches to understand the dynamics of lipid regulation in pregnancy.

 - **Genotyping of a structural variant associated with increased autism risk**

-  This project is focused on understanding how the genotype for the NHIP structural variant is associated with the risk of ASD.​
+  This project is focused on understanding how the genotype for the NHIP structural variant is associated with the risk of ASD.

+- **Examining longitudinal changes in DNA methylation in firefighters exposed to products of combustion**

+  The study is part of the California Firefighter Cancer Prevention and Research Program (Award: F01FF8767) and examines molecular changes associated with occupational exposure to products of combustion. ​

 ---